nassimbg/Problems/notes/Notes.md

   - **STUDY THIS PROBLEM**
   - **Needs REVIEW**
   - can use the solution of [Longest Palindromic Substring](#Longest_Palindromic_Substring) with some modification
+  - In a string every char may be considered as a palindrom by its own
+    - => initial value of the dp[i] = i
   - the modification is whenever you have a palindrome (even if its not the largest one) check the necessary on cntds on it!!!!!
   - It was so hard to solve it despite the solution was easy